gdarko/ip-location-block/readme.txt

 11. **IP Location Plugin** - Multisite list on network

 == Changelog ==

+= 1.3.0 =
+*Release Date - 02 Feb 2024*

+* Fix issue when "Front-end rules & behavior" matching rule is blacklist, response status is 30X and redirect URL is empty.
+It does not redirect.
+* Set the default blacklist redirect URL to blocked.iplocationblock.com
+* Add status box in the settings screens that tells account quota, current running mode, etc.

 = 1.2.3 =
 *Release Date - 12 Nov 2023*